8 Best Etsy Alternatives

 - Amazon-sponsored ads

 You must have a Professional selling account to sell on Amazon Handmade, which has a monthly fee of $39.99.
-However, once your application to sell is approved, your selling fee is waived after your first month, saving $480 a year in fees.
+However, once your application is approved, your selling fee is waived after your first month, saving $480 a year in fees.
 This discount is exclusive to sellers approved for Handmade.

 There are no product listing fees, aside from a 15% referral fee on sales.
 Amazon Handmade fees are more expensive than Etsy’s, unless products are priced around $5 or less.
 Learn more about Amazon seller fees.